zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 In this exercise, you'll use Azure AI Agent Service to create a simple agent that analyzes data and creates charts.
 The agent can use the built-in *Code Interpreter* tool to dynamically generate any code required to analyze data.

+> **Tip**: The code used in this exercise is based on the for Azure AI Foundry SDK for Python.
+You can develop similar solutions using the SDKs for Microsoft .NET, JavaScript, and Java.
+Refer to [Azure AI Foundry SDK client libraries](https://learn.microsoft.com/azure/ai-foundry/how-to/develop/sdk-overview) for details.

 This exercise should take approximately **30** minutes to complete.

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.